 What is the online resource entitled “Questions and Answers About Girl Scouts of the USA and About Catholic Scouting”?

-The USCCB Committee on Laity, Marriage, Family Life and Youth (LMFLY) through USCCB staff has been in dialogue with the Girl Scouts of the USA (GSUSA) over the last year.
-A resource produced from that conversation is online at www.usccb.org/beliefs-and-teachings/who-we-teach/youth/catholic-scouting-questions.cfm
+The USCCB Committee on Laity, Marriage, Family Life and Youth (LMFLY) through USCCB staff was in dialogue with the Girl Scouts of the USA (GSUSA) from 2013 to early 2014 A resource produced from that conversation, released April 2, 2014, is available online

 .
-It includes information for Catholic leaders and parents and was developed and reviewed with GSUSA to ensure transparency and accuracy.
+The resource includes information for Catholic leaders and parents and was developed and reviewed with GSUSA to ensure transparency and accuracy.

 What is the purpose?